 “Inflation” in simple words is the progressive increase in the price of general goods and services, in the economy.

-In the first place, the purchasing power of money is the number of goods and services that can be bought with a monetary unit.
-And inflation further leads to a decrease in the purchasing power of money.
+The purchasing power of money is the number of goods and services that can be bought with a monetary unit.
+Inflation further leads to a decrease in the purchasing power of money.

 How?
 Here We Take An Example to Understand This:

-Rs.100 was put away on a shelf, what would happen to the money after a year?
+Lets understand this with an example: Rs.100 was put away on a shelf, what would happen to the money after a year?
 Yes!
-It would be the same Rs.
-100 even after a year, but it would buy lesser goods and services than what it would have a year back as all goods and services would have become more expensive after a year.
+It would be the same.
+But it would buy lesser goods and services than what it would have a year back as all goods and services would have become more expensive after a year.

 Wholesale Price Index (WPI) and Consumer Price Index (CPI) are indexes used to calculate the inflation in the country.